Online Dyslexia Instruction

 Until they are taught to break the alphabetic code, people with dyslexia rely on memorizing and guessing words, rather than decoding them.

-Building reading fluency is tougher for kids with dyslexia.
+Building reading fluency is tougher for students with dyslexia.

 Overcoming dyslexia requires specific teaching methods.